-- Current recommended processing times should be used. - All low-acid foods (see Table 1) must be pressure processed, frozen or dried. - All canned foods need a heat treatment - that is, pressure processing or hot water bath - after they are placed in the jars. - Any unsealed product must be reprocessed, frozen or refrigerated within 24 hours.
+- Current recommended processing times should be used. - All low-acid foods (see Table 1) must be pressure processed, frozen or dried. - All canned foods need a heat treatment - that is, pressure processing or hot-water bath after they are placed in the jars. - Any unsealed product must be reprocessed, frozen or refrigerated within 24 hours.

-It is not safe to assume that all boxed and canned goods may be held at room temperature.
+Do not assume that all boxed and canned goods may be held at room temperature.
 Read labels!

 Most food poisoning bacteria are odorless, colorless and tasteless.
 Therefore, the only sense protecting you against foodborne illness is common sense.
-If in doubt throw it out!
+If in doubt, throw it out!